gradle/dpeuni-gradle-maintain-cache-perf/README.md

 ---
 ## Identify Local Caching Issues using Same Location

-Let's run script 02 to identify local caching issues by running commands in the same location.
+Let's run experiment 02 to identify local caching issues by running commands in the same location.

 1. Go to the directory where the build validation scripts are installed

-2. Run the script in interactive mode: `02-validate-local-build-caching-same-location.sh -i`
+2. Run the script in interactive mode: `./02-validate-local-build-caching-same-location.sh -i`

 3. Press the `<enter>` key to start the experiment as the following prompt indicates: